 - Knead the dough again to remove the air and divide the dough into 20 pieces, roll each one into a ball.

-- Place the balls of dough on a lined, greaed baking tray and leave for another hour until the balls have doubled in size.
+- Place the balls of dough on a lined, greased baking tray and leave for another hour until the balls have doubled in size.

 - Place some extra sugar in a bowl and leave to one side.

-- Heat the oil in a saucepan and fry each ball for 2-3 minutes on each side untl golden.
+- Heat the oil in a saucepan to 170C and fry each ball for 2-3 minutes on each side until golden.

 - Drain the doughnuts and dust in the bowl of sugar until coated.

-- Using a sharp knife, make a hole in the side of each doughnut.
+- Allow the doughnuts to cool slightly and then using a sharp knife, make a hole in the side of each doughnut.